gamernetwork/gastatsdash/docs/scheduler.rst

 Errors
 ++++++

-The **Errors** class creates a list of errors when the scheduler is run, i.e. when the report is being overridden and errors thrown from generating the report.
+This class creates a list of errors when the scheduler is run, i.e. when the report is being overridden and errors thrown from generating the report.

 These errors can then be emailed to relevant parties to notify of an issue immediately.

--errors
--singleton instance
--run a test

 Schedule Database